bshetti/fluentbit-setup-vke/README.md

 There are NO modifications needed for this to work on VKE.
 Its been tested with VKE v1.10-67

 NOTE: This has been tested with AWS Elasticseach in a public configuration for ease of use.

--Please use the standard ways to secure elasticsearch per AWS documentation.
+- Please use the standard ways to secure elasticsearch per AWS documentation.
--Two such options
+- Two such options
--- include using a proxy when elasticsearch is in a VPC deployment -- using Cognito to configure user/password for access into AWS elasticsearch in the public config.
+- include using a proxy when elasticsearch is in a VPC deployment
+- using Cognito to configure user/password for access into AWS elasticsearch in the public config.

 [Fluent Bit](http://fluentbit.io) is a lightweight and extensible __Log Processor__ that comes with full support for Kubernetes: